the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 When planning an event for people with lived experience, please be mindful that many people with lived experience might require information with more notice in order to plan their attendance.

-The more advance notice you can give to people, the more flexibility people have to organize support and make arrangements, and the more likely they will be to attend your event.
+The more advance notice you can give to people, the more flexibility people have to organize and make arrangements, and the more likely they will be to attend your event.

 (cl-ppie-events-save-the-date)=
 ### Save the Date